tsvetelinda/html-css-course/02-css-box-model-and-typography/README.md

 * for multiple column work - 40-50 characters.
 * `line-height` = the property which is used to define the space between the lines.
 * `font-family` = a set of fonts, that share common design features.
+* `font-variant: small-caps;` = the lowercase letters are displayed as uppercase letters but at a smaller size than the normal uppercase letters.
 ### Generic Font Families
 * `serif`
 * `sans-serif`